Real Estate Prices and Overview

 crime, and other societal problems.

-In addition, the N 25th St / Orange Ave neighborhood stands out for having an
+In addition, one of the unique characteristics of the N 25th St / Orange Ave

-average per capita income lower than 95.5% of the neighborhoods
+residents here is lower than that found in 95.5% of the neighborhoods

 Notable & Unique: Occupations

-There are more people living in the N 25th St / Orange Ave neighborhood
+are often the backbone of the local economy.
+In the N 25th St / Orange Ave

 The Neighbors: Income